 Are Police allowed to Stop you from Recording Them?

-In the case of “Move Along,” police officers can tell you to move along if “they believe on reasonable grounds that you are:
+Police officers can tell you to move along if “they believe on reasonable grounds that you are:

-• obstructing another person
+- obstructing another person

-• obstructing traffic
+- obstructing traffic

-• harassing or intimidating another person or persons
+- harassing or intimidating another person or persons

-• causing, or likely to cause, fear to another person or persons.”
+- causing, or likely to cause, fear to another person or persons.”

 Can Police Randomly Stop and Search Me?

-Courts recognize that recording police activities is legal.
+Courts recognize that the recording police activities is legal.
 However, with technology and laws constantly changing, some police officers have not yet been trained otherwise.
 They may also feel his or her authority is being challenged and react accordingly.

-What Should I do if a Police Officer Tells me to Stop Recording Them?
+What Should I Do if a Police Officer Tells me to Stop Recording Them?

-If you do record the police protect yourself by ensuring 1) that the filming was done openly and 2) it was done without infringing on the officer’s duties.
-If you have been arrested or your equipment confiscated a criminal lawyer can help.
+There are also eavesdropping and wiretapping laws that make it illegal to use your phone or any other device to record audio of a private conversation without consent.
+If you do record the police protect yourself by ensuring that firstly that the filming was done openly and secondly it was done without infringing on the officer’s abilities to perform their duties.